-Longitudinal and transverse beams that work together to generate a single modern concrete structure
+Concrete beams that work together to generate a single modern structure

-“House H is a reinforced concrete structure composed of a succession of longitudinal and transverse beams that work together to generate a single structural piece.
+“House H is a reinforced concrete structure composed of a succession of longitudinal and transverse beams that work together to generate a single modern structure.
 As always, we prefer to inhabit a structure instead of structuring a room.